 John holds a Bachelor’s Degree in Accounting from West Virginia University and a Master’s Degree in Business Administration from Duquesne University.
-He is also a Certified Public Accountant in the State of Pennsylvania, is an Accredited Investment Fiduciary and holds his FINRA Series 6, 63 and 65 securities licenses.
+He is also a Certified Public Accountant in the State of Pennsylvania, is an Accredited Investment Fiduciary and holds his FINRA Series 6, 63 and 66 securities registrations.

 John was Chief Executive Officer of Aris Corporation from 2003 until the Company’s acquisition by AssetMark on December 31, 2014.
 Previously John held the positions of Chief Operating Officer and Chief Financial Officer of Aris.
 Under John’s leadership, Aris grew from a regional investment advisory firm into a firm with a national presence and well known for providing innovative solutions and exceptional client service.
 John and his team focused on providing clients with solutions to meet their unique needs, especially related to tax management.
 John has most recently served as an Executive Vice President of AssetMark and as member of the Company’s Executive Leadership Committee.